blizzhackers/kolbot-SoloPlay/README.md

   - Turning on/off the overlay
   - Options to fillAccount for Socketmule/Bumper
   - showing or hiding casting animations
+  - developerMode
+  - Debugging

 ## D2BotSoloCleaner
-- The purpose of this entryscript is to delete old characters and optional related files.
+- The purpose of this entryscript is to delete old characters and/or related data files.
 - Extra Features
    - DataCleaner to delete old files associated with running SoloPlay
    - SaveFiles to save important files to SoloPlay/Data/ for performance review